mortenivar/Jed-modes/README.aspell.txt

 - The tenth variable, "Aspell_Spellcheck_Buffer_On_Startup", determines
   if spell checking will be performed on the buffer immediately after it is loaded.

+- The eleventh variable, "Aspell_Show_Suggestions_Goto_Misspelled", if
+  enabled, will show the menu for Aspell's  suggestions for correcting a misspelled word whenever you go to the next or previous misspelled word.<

 All of these ten variables may be redefined in a mode hook.